Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking: NDN's Properties for DDoS Mitigation: A Comprehensive Analysis

-As NDN's deployment pervades more of the routing infrastructure, its stateful forwarding~\cite{yi2013case} provides rich insight into ongoing traffic.
+\para{Rich Traffic Insight by Stateful Forwarding} As NDN's deployment pervades more of the routing infrastructure, its stateful forwarding~\cite{yi2013case} provides rich insight into ongoing traffic.
 Different from a router in TCP/IP, which has little knowledge about which downstream interface attackers are behind, stateful forwarding in NDN helps forwarders to know exactly which interface the traffic is coming in from, by design.
 This helps NDN traceback to misbehaving clients and reinforces mitigation.
 By observing each Data packet and its corresponding pending Interest entry in the PIT, an NDN forwarder is able to measure the round-trip time, throughput, and name reachability of each outgoing interface.
-As mentioned in \cite{afanasyev2013interest, compagno2013poseidon}, a forwarder can also learn the Interest satisfaction ratio, namely the proportion of Interests that successfully fetched a Data packet, and thus detect possible fake Interest DDoS attacks.
-Moreover, PIT entry timeouts also offer relatively cheap DDoS attack detection, as mentioned in~\cite{zhang2014named}.
+Previous work\cite{afanasyev2013interest, compagno2013poseidon} shows that a forwarder can also learn the Interest satisfaction ratio, namely the proportion of Interests that successfully fetched a Data packet, and thus detect possible fake Interest DDoS attacks.
+Moreover, PIT entry timeouts also offer relatively cheap DDoS attack detection~\cite{zhang2014named}.